-Although it’s quite easy to start a journey with containers, finding the best solution for handling them can be much more challenging.
-Especially, if you need to take care of scheduling, deploying and managing containers in an environment that is a more complex than a simple instance.
+Although starting a journey with containers is easy, finding the best solution for handling them can be much more challenging.
+Especially if you need to take care of scheduling, deploying and managing containers in an environment that is more complex than a simple instance.
 At Apptension we had to face the same dilemma while implementing our Continuous Delivery stack from the scratch.

 Both solutions come with advantages stemming from their very structure.
-AWS Elastic Beanstalk (or AWS EB) requires less knowledge and experience when one starts playing with it.
-Google Kubernetes Engine (here referred to as GKE) is a grown-up solution and is absorbing more and more of companies focused on containers.
-Before we describe some significant differences between these two services, let's talk about their general characteristics.
+When one starts playing with it, AWS Elastic Beanstalk (or AWS EB) requires less knowledge and experience.
+Google Kubernetes Engine (here referred to as GKE) is a grown-up solution absorbing more companies focused on containers.
+Before we describe some significant differences between these two services, let's discuss their general characteristics.

 Elastic Beanstalk aggregates environments in applications, and every environment must be included in exactly one application.

 There's no specific configuration for the application itself.
 It can be easily treated as a logical grouping of environments.
 The configuration takes place in the environment setup.
 Here we're assuming the only environment type we're talking about is Multi Container Docker setup (but there're more).

 Every environment has to be placed in a VPC, whether in public or private subnets.
 While setting up the environment, you can choose what instance type to use and that's the most important thing to notice – Elastic Beanstalk environments consists of whole instances.

 There's a configuration file called Dockerrun.aws.json, which defines containers and how they're connected.
 It's just a JSON file, but some specific fields are required.
 The configuration file describes the environment being deployed on every environment's instance.
 So if your environment is a scalable one and has, let's say 5 instances, the configuration will be deployed on 5 instances in the same manner.